JAMIX-VcZ/JAMIX-VcZ/README.md

-- 👋 Hi, I’m @JAMIX-VcZ
+- 👋 Hi, I’m Lagweird
-- 👀 I’m interested in coding and video games
+- 👀 I’m interested in coding and music
-- 🌱 I’m currently learning JavaScript, C++, and HTML
+- 🌱 I’m currently learning JavaScript and C++
-- 💞️ I’m looking to collaborate on games
-- 📫 Reach me by email

 <!---
 JAMIX-VcZ/JAMIX-VcZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.